 A whole variety of scope probes can be bought and used.
 Fortunately, there is a high degree of inter-changeability between scopes and scope probes.
 However it is necessary to know which types to use, and what the scope probe specifications may be when choosing the correct type to use for a given application.

-Oscilloscope probes may be categorised, and they can fall into one of two main areas:
+Oscilloscope probes may be categorised into two main types, and they can fall into one of two main areas:

 Passive oscilloscope probes